Fracture Detection in Pediatric Wrist Trauma X-ray Images Using YOLOv8 Algorithm: Proposed Method

-In general, when network is deeper, more feature information is obtained and the prediction result of the object is better.
-However, deeper networks lead to reduction of the object location information.
-For small objects, too many convolution operations result in information loss, so multi-scale fusion of features using FPN \cite{lin2017feature} and PAN \cite{liu2018path} architectures is necessary.
-As shown in Fig. \ref{fig_detail}, the Neck part of the architecture uses multi-scale feature fusion of images, the upper features obtain more information because of more network layers, while the lower features lose less location information because of fewer convolution layers.
+Generally, deeper networks obtain more feature information, resulting in better dense prediction.
+However, excessively deep networks reduce the location information of the object, and too many convolution operations will lead to information loss for small objects.
+Therefore, it is necessary to use Feature Pyramid Network (FPN) \cite{lin2017feature} and Path Aggregation Network (PAN) \cite{liu2018path} architectures for multi-scale feature fusion.
+As illustrated in Figure \ref{fig_detail}, the Neck part of our model architecture uses multi-scale feature fusion to combine features from different layers of the network.
+The upper layers acquire more information due to the additional network layers, whereas the lower layers preserve location information due to fewer convolution layers.

-YOLOv5 \cite{glenn2022} uses FPN structure to make the bottom feature map contain more feature information by up-sampling from top to bottom, and PAN structure to make the top feature contain more position information by down-sampling from bottom to top.
-These two feature outputs finally merge to ensure accurate prediction for images of different sizes.
-YOLOv8 follows FPN and PAN structures and removes the convolution operations in the up-sampling stage.
+Inspired by YOLOv5, where FPN upsamples from top to bottom to increase the amount of feature information in the bottom feature map; and PAN downsamples from bottom to top to obtain more the top feature map information.
+These two feature outputs are merged to ensure precise predictions for images of various sizes.
+We adopt FP-PAN (Feature Pyramid-Path Aggregation Network) in our model, and delete convolution operations in upsampling to reduce the computational cost.

-\subsection{Head}
+\subsubsection{Head}

-Different from YOLOv5 \cite{glenn2022} using the coupled head, YOLOv8 uses the decoupled head instead, separating the classification and detection head.
-As shown in Fig. \ref{fig_detail}, YOLOv8 removes the objectness branch and keeps only the classification and regression branches.
-Anchor-Base first presets a large number of anchors in the image, calculates the four offsets of the regression object with respect to the anchors, and finally corrects the exact object position using the corresponding anchors and offsets.
-YOLOv8 replaces Anchor-Base with Anchor-Free, which locates the object by its center, and then predicts the distance from the center to the bounding box.
+Different from YOLOv5 model utilizing a coupled head, we use a decoupled head \cite{ge2021yolox}, where the classification and detection heads are separated.
+Figure \ref{fig_detail} illustrates that our model deletes the objectness branch and only retains the classification and regression branches.
+Anchor-Base employes a large number of anchors in the image to determine the four offsets of the regression object from the anchors.
+It adjusts the precise object location using the corresponding anchors and offsets.
+In contrast, we adopt Anchor-Free \cite{tian2020fcos}, which identifies the center of the object and estimates the distance between the center and the bounding box.

-\subsection{Loss}
+\subsubsection{Loss}

-For positive and negative sample assignment, YOLOv8 algorithm uses the Task Aligned Assigner of TOOD \cite{feng2021tood} to select positive samples based on the weighted scores of classification and regression, as shown in the following equation:
+For positive and negative sample assignment, the Task Aligned Assigner of Task-aligned One-stage Object Detection (TOOD) \cite{feng2021tood} is used in our model training to select positive samples based on the weighted scores of classification and regression, as shown in Equation \ref{tood} below: